 When it works: The term may be useful if referring to a single episode or period of intervention and services.
 The term emanates from the fact that studies have shown that treatment, whether a single episode or multiple episodes, often results in demonstrated improvements beyond reduced alcohol or drug use, including changes in functional areas such as employment, health, etc.

-Caveats: The problem with the term is that it implies that treatment is a onetime event, when in it is only part of the long-term process of recovery.
-In addition, the term also suggests that treatment is something that happens to the individual, instead of the reality of the patient learning to manage their illness.
+Caveats: The problem with the term is that it implies that treatment is a onetime event, when it is only part of the long-term process of recovery.
+In addition, the term also suggests that treatment is something that happens to the individual, instead of the individual learning how to manage their illness.
 Alternative terminology highlights the reality of recovery.